C New Critics

 For the purposes of the award, an emerging writer is defined as anyone who has not published more than one piece of writing in a recognized print or online publication, excluding student-run journals and magazines.
-The competition is open to anyone, regardless of age, citizenship or nationality.
+The competition is open to anyone residing in Canada, and Canadians living abroad.

 Jurors will include Jaclyn Bruneau, Monika Kin Gagnon and Amy Kazymerchyk.

 One submission per person.
 Send as a .docx file to firstname.lastname@example.org with “NEW CRITICS” in the subject line.
 Mail or fax submissions will not be accepted.